JanisGeise/sparseSpatialSampling/README.md

     # if we have geometries inside the domain, we can add the same way as we did for the domain
     geometry = {"name": "example geometry 2D", "bounds": [[xmin, ymin], [xmax, ymax]], "type": "cube", "is_geometry": True}

-    # execute S^3, the coordinates are the corrdinates of the cell centers in the original grid while metric is the
+    # create a S^3 instance, the coordinates are the corrdinates of the cell centers in the original grid while metric
-    # metric based on which the grid is created
+    # is the metric based on which the grid is created
-    export = execute_grid_generation(coordinates, metric, [domain, geometry], save_path, save_name, grid_name,
+    s_cube = SparseSpatialSampling(coordinates, metric, [domain, geometry], save_path, save_name, grid_name,
-                                     _min_metric=min_metric)
+                                   min_metric=min_metric)

+    # execute S^3
+    export = s_cube.execute_grid_generation()

-**Note:** in case no more geometries are present, the dict for the domain has to be wrapped into a list prior passing it to the `execute_grid_generation` function, since this functions expects a list of geometries
+**Note:** in case no more geometries are present, the dict for the domain has to be wrapped into a list prior passing it to the `SparseSpatialSampling` constructor, since this functions expects a list of geometries

 #### Adding more geometries:
 - there can be added as many further geometries as required to avoid generating a grid in these areas